“Labor Omnia Vincit” McKay Law

 Punitive Damages

-Punitive damages may be recoverable.
+Punitive damages may apply.

 Common Insurance Defenses